 When your child is ready, introduce him to the phonetic alphabet and vocabulary charts present in any good dictionary.
-All the while, keep in mind that you don’t make learning a difficult process by cramming in too much information.
+But, all the while, keep in mind that you don’t make learning a difficult process by cramming in too much information.
 Also, although correct pronunciation will make his audience sit up and listen to him, aim for appropriate instead of accurate pronunciation.
-This will be sufficient and, at the same time, be less demanding on him.
+This should be enough and, at the same time, be less demanding on him.

 Written by Hannah S Mathew on 5 December 2017.
 Last updated on 16 April 2020.

 Hannah S Mathew is an Assistant Professor of English, a freelance writer, soft skills trainer, learning content developer, mentor, diagnostic counsellor and devoted mom to a teenager.

 Looking for expert tips and interesting articles on parenting?
 Subscribe now to our magazine.
 Connect with us on Facebook | Twitter | Instagram | YouTube

 Join our Circles to share, discuss and learn from fellow parents and experts!

 Reading comprehension is a skill that must be inculcated in early childhood.
 Here's how you can g...

 Tips for Parents to Bridge Generation Gap ...

 Once your child steps into the teens, it triggers off the so-called ‘generation gap’.
 What a toug...